--, these documents were prepared according to the Standards and Procedures for Local Comprehensive Planning established by the Georgia Planning Act of 1989, and that the community considered both the Regional Water Plan and the Georgia Department of Natural Resources Rules for Environmental Planning Criteria in preparing the plan, and that the required public hearing was held on, 2015.
+WHEREAS, these documents were prepared according to the Standards and Procedures for Local Comprehensive Planning established by the Georgia Planning Act of 1989, and that the community considered both the Regional Water Plan and the Georgia Department of Natural Resources Rules for Environmental Planning Criteria in preparing the plan, and that the required public hearing was held on July 27, 2015.

-OF DUNWOODY, G any supplemental subject Public He REFORE RESOLVED, that the MAYOR AND COUNCIL OF THE CITY GEORGIA, hereby transmit the Comprehensive Plan inclusive of information requested by the Mayor and City Council during the aring, to the Atlanta Regional Commission and the Georgia mmunity Affairs for official review as required by the rules ning Act of 1989.
+BE IT THEREFORE RESOLVED, that the MAYOR AND COUNCIL OF THE CITY OF DUNWOODY, GEORGIA, hereby transmit the Comprehensive Plan inclusive of any supplemental information requested by the Mayor and City Council during the subject Public Hearing, to the Atlanta Regional Commission and the Georgia Department of Community Affairs for official review as required by the rules governing the Planning Act of 1989.

-THER RESOLVED by the Mayor and Council for the City of resolution herein authorizes transmittal as prescribed effective, 2015.
+BE IT FURTHER RESOLVED by the Mayor and Council for the City of Dunwoody that the resolution herein authorizes transmittal as prescribed effective this 10th day of August, 2015.

 Approved for transmittal:

 Michael G. Davis, Mayor

-Attest: Michael G. Davis, Mayor
+Attest:

-Attest: Sharon Lowery, Cit
+Sharon Lowery, City Clerk